 During 2003, we spent approximately \$10 million to comply with these new regulations, of which \$4.5 million was expensed.
 During each of the years 2004 through 2008, our cash outlays for this program are expected to be in the range of \$12 million to \$23 million.
-At present, we expect that approximately 85% of these future expenditures will be recorded as operating expenses within our Pipelines segment.
+At present, we expect that approximately 85% of these future expenditures will be recorded as operating expenses.